 That someone was Chris, Bronwyn’s son, who spent several evenings in October 2011 waiting near Ray’s flat, a large spanner in hand.
 He also recruited his best friend Zak, who waited beside him each evening with a steel pipe.
 Zak in turn recruited Spider, friend of no one, who hefted a baseball bat while he spent Bronwyn’s money in his head.

-Here’s how justice was meted out to these five in the Northern Territory a bit over a decade ago.
+How was justice meted out to these five in the Northern Territory a bit over a decade ago?
 Bronwyn got an eight-year prison sentence with a four-year minimum.
 Chris, Zak and Spider each got life, with minimums of eighteen years for Chris and twenty each for the others.

 Did you pick Zak and Spider as equal worst of the survivors?
 The judge who sentenced them, Dean Mildren, sure didn’t.
 If he could, he’d have given Spider credit for pleading guilty and testifying against the others, and Zak still more for pulling out of the plan early.
 But, as journalist Dan Box incredulously reports, the pair’s judge lacked the power to do justice.